 Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser

 Who remembers punching in key-combinations found online into their Nokia 3210 to create custom ringtones?
-I spent more time than I would to admit doing this in my youth.
-Over the weekend I decided as a bit of an nostalgic exercise to see if I could implement a Nokia Composer clone using JavaScript and the Web Audio API.
+I spent more time than I would care to admit doing this in my youth.
+Over the weekend I decided, as a bit of a nostalgic exercise, to see if I could implement a Nokia Composer clone using JavaScript and the Web Audio API.
 From here, I expanded on the player to provide the ability to download the generated ringtone as a WAV file.

 The finished player and WAV-file generator is available to experiment with and code-review on GitHub.

-I decided to leverage in-line React and Babel, so as to keep all the logic on a single webpage.
-This makes for a more succient demo, and provides the ability to automatically highlight the required code in-line.
+I decided to leverage in-line React and Babel so as to keep all the logic on a single webpage.
+This makes for a more succinct demo and provides the ability to automatically highlight the required code in-line.

 Parsing RTTTL